-Some people show no improvement in their symptoms and struggle to perform day to day activities.
-This leads to severe problems with relationships, work, and their well-being.
+Some people show no improvement in their symptoms and struggle to perform day-to-day activities.
+This leads to severe problems with their relationships, work, and well-being.

-Doctors most often use DBS to treat movement disorders, such as Parkinson's disease and dystonia.
-But the FDA approved DBS to treat OCD under a Humanitarian Device Exemption.
+Doctors most often use DBS to treat movement disorders such as Parkinson's disease and dystonia.
+But the FDA approved DBS to treat OCD under a humanitarian device exemption.

-DBS can help when drugs and psychotherapy don't relieve your OCD symptoms.
 To receive this treatment, you need to meet the requirements below.